rptine/PasswordEncrypt/README.md

 *Enter the name of the text file containing your message to be encrypted or decrypted:* <br /> <br />
 Reply with the name of the .txt file we want to encrypt which is "myMessage.txt". <br />  <br />
 The program then performs the encryption.
 When encryption is complete the program displays on the command line <br /> <br />
-*Please find a file named encryptedMessage.txt containing your encrypted message, a file named publicKey.txt containing your public key which may be stored anywhere and a file named privateKey.txt which must be stored safely*. <br/>
+*Please find a file named encryptedMessage.txt containing your encrypted message, a file named publicKey.txt containing your public key which may be stored anywhere and a file named privateKey.txt which must be stored safely*. <br/> <br />
   All of the specified files are  found in current the directory:  <br />
 ![encryptedMessage.txt](/example/B.png)
 ![publicKey.txt](/example/C.png)